 Roberts, W. (1834) Memoirs of Life of Hannah More (2 volumes), London.

 Simon, B. (1964) The Two Nations and the Educational Structure 1780-1870, London: Lawrence and Wishart.

 Thompson, E. P. (1968) The Making of the English Working Class, Harmondsworth: Penguin.

 Young, A. F. and Ashton, E. T. (1956) British Social Work in the Nineteenth Century, London: Routledge and Kegan Paul

 Hannah More: some important writings by More digitalized for a Women of the Romantic Period collection.

 Acknowledgement: The picture of Hannah More is from Wikimedia Commons.
 The image is by unknown engravers, and thus is PD due to age, per the relevant British legislation.

 To cite this article: Smith, M. K. (2002).
-‘Hannah More: Sunday schools, education and youth work’, the encyclopedia of informal education.[http://infed.org/mobi/hannah-more-sunday-schools-education-and-youth-work/.
+‘Hannah More: Sunday schools, education and youth work’, The encyclopedia of pedagogy and informal education.[https://infed.org/mobi/hannah-more-sunday-schools-education-and-youth-work/.
 Retrieved: insert date]

 © Mark K. Smith 2002